 Back to top

-Canada permits dual citizenship.
-However, not all countries do.
-Therefore, a person may be required to surrender their foreign citizenship if they become a Canadian citizen.
+It is important to note that while Canada permits dual citizenship, not all countries do.
+If your current nationality prohibits dual citizenship, it may be necessary to surrender your foreign citizenship upon becoming a Canadian citizen.

 Information on Citizenship :